-School's out for the day and you're home with your child.
-He's sad and uninterested in doing the usual fun stuff he does after school.
+School’s out for the day and you’re home with your child and wondering about bullying.
+He’s sad and uninterested in doing the usual fun stuff he does after school.
 When you question his demeanor, he begins to whimper.
-That's when you learn your little boy has been teased and hit.
-He has been bullied ... and it's still going on.
+That’s when you learn your little boy has been teased and hit.
+He has been bullied … and it’s still going on.
 After comforting your boy, you calm yourself and e-mail his teacher.
-What happens next — or doesn't happen — is sometimes anyone's guess.
+What happens next — or doesn’t happen — is sometimes anyone’s guess.

 One local mom is going through an ignored bullying situation with her child now.

 “Since day one of kindergarten my son said he was getting picked on.
 That kids pulled his hair and hit him,” she says.
 The mom did what any parent would do — she e-mailed the teacher who agreed to meet her.
 But then the teacher canceled the meeting.
 “Then, every time she offered me a new date, she came up with an excuse why she could not meet!” the mom says.

 When the teacher doesn’t help the situation, another approach is necessary.

 “You are your son’s only voice right now, speak LOUDLY!,” says Stephanie Smith.
 And parents agree.
 First and foremost, every parent of a bullied child should take a stand for him.
 And, if a request to meet a teacher falls on deaf ears, seek help elsewhere.

 “I would go sit in the office until the principal and teacher could meet.
 If the bullying was not resolved in an appropriate time after that, I’d go to the school board,” says Toni Morgan Carver.